Nikolay Baranov (1837): Biography

-Born on the Luchkino Family Estate of the Kologriv Uyezd of the Kostroma Governorate in an old, but not rich noble family.
+Baranov was born on the Luchkino Family Estate of the Kologriv Uyezd of the Kostroma Governorate in an old but not rich noble family.

 Navy career

 Following the example of his father and uncle, Nikolai Baranov chose the career of a naval officer.
 Educated at the Naval Cadet Corps, from where he was graduated in 1854.
 He took part in the Crimean War, in 1856, he was promoted to the first officer's rank.
 In 1858, he transferred from the navy to the Russian Society of Shipping and Trade, then returned to the navy, headed the model workshop of the Petersburg Port.
 In 1866–1877, he headed the Maritime Museum, brought it to a brilliant state, was engaged in the creation of naval expositions at various Russian and international exhibitions.
 He carried out work on deepening the Kronstadt Harbor.

 On the eve of the Russian–Turkish War of 1877–1878, he proposed, based on his experience in the Russian Society of Shipping and Trade, to arm and use high–speed commercial ships for attacks on enemy sea communications.
 He was one of the first to realize such an idea, having received under his command the steamer "Vesta".
 On July 15, 1877, he was awarded the Order of Saint George of the 4th Degree for the distinction and then granted to the adjutant wing.
 During the campaign on the Black Sea, this ship withstood an unequal battle with the Turkish battleship "Fehti–Bulen" (another transcription – "Fehti–Bulend").
 Subsequently, commanding the steamer "Russia", he seized the Turkish transport "Mersin" with numerous enemy troops.
 Received all–Russian fame and was promoted to Captain of the 1st Rank.
 However, this was followed by a scandal: Lieutenant Zinovy Rozhestvensky published an article in which he described the battle as a "shameful flight" and accused Nikolai Baranov of exaggerating the merits of Vesta.
 In July 1878, a trial of this episode was scheduled, but a year later the Naval Ministry terminated the process against Rozhestvensky, suggesting that Baranov sue the lieutenant for civil insult.
 The offended captain asked for resignation, but he was refused, after which he submitted a memorandum to General Admiral Grand Duke Konstantin Nikolayevich, in which he listed all the offenses inflicted on him, including the unpaid prize money for the seizure of the Mersina.
 The enraged General Admiral brought the note to the attention of Alexander II, after which Baranov was put on trial "for indecent and offensive expressions" used in this note.
 In December 1879, Baranov was found guilty by the Saint Petersburg Naval Court and dismissed from service.
 On January 14, 1880, "it was most mercifully commanded to consider dismissed from service in consideration of his military merits".

 In Saint Petersburg, he lived at 25 Znamenskaya Street.